lobanov/elm-taskport/README.md

 Installation
 ------------

+Note that these instructions apply to Elm application development.
+If you are authoring an Elm package that would be used in many applications, the approach is different.
+In such case, jump to section [Using TaskPort in Elm packages](#using-taskport-in-elm-packages)

 Before TaskPort can be used in Elm, it must be set up on the JavaScript side.
 There are a few steps that need to be done.

 ### 1. Include JavaScript companion code